LearnersGuild/curriculum-app/modules/Command-Line-Todo-List/README.md

 - The `add` command is implemented in `./commands/add.js`
 - The `complete` command is implemented in `./commands/complete.js`
 - The `delete` command is implemented in `./commands/delete.js`
-- Add tests using Mocha and Chai for all functions
 - User receives an error message if they enter an invalid command
 - Your program should create the `tasks.json` if the file doesn't exist
 - `tasks.json` is ignored and not checked into your Git repository